mndrix/prolog_library_ideas/web-client.md

 ## Gumbo Bindings

 A high-level browser module needs a good, low-level HTML parsing module beneath it.
 Use [Gumbo](https://github.com/google/gumbo-parser) as the underlying implementation.
 Gumbo is Google’s pure-C HTML5 parsing library with no external dependencies.
 It passes HTML5 test suites and has been tested on 2.5 billion web pages from Google’s index.

+## Header vs Body

+HTTP responses have a relatively short header followed by a (possibly) large body.
+When processing an HTTP response, the header should be available immediately.
+The body should be made available as it streams from the remote server.
+Conceptually, the body is a lazy stream of bytes.

+For example, I might ask to download a large, often-changing file.
+If the response's `ETag` header is the same as my last request, I'll want to abandon the body and disconnect from the server as soon as possible.